 Secondary signs of obstruction may include presence/absence of ureteric jets within the bladder and increased vascular resistance to intra-renal arterial blood flow.
-A resistive index of >0.7 is considered raised.
+A resistive index of >0.7 is considered raised (Hertzberg and Middleton., 2015; Viyannan et al., 2021).